strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 For a real life use of tiered storage, the values will be likely higher.
 But the actual values might differ based on your use-case.
-So make sure to tun them accordingly.
+So make sure to tune them accordingly.

 Finally, with the topic ready and with enabled tiered storage, we can start producing some messages.
 To demonstrate the tiered storage functionality, we can use a Kubernetes Job to produce a large amount of messages to our topic: